MarshalX/inbody-to-sqlite/README.md

 # InBody to SQLite

-A Python tool that processes InBody body composition scan images using OpenAI GPT Vision to extract structured data and store it in a local SQLite database.
+A Python tool that processes InBody body composition scan images using OpenAI GPT Vision to extract structured data and store it in a local SQLite database. **Now includes a PDF Report Generator for beautiful progress tracking!**

 ## Features

+### Core Features
 - **AI-powered text extraction**: Uses OpenAI GPT-4 Vision to analyze InBody scan images
 - **Unified data model**: Combines data from different InBody machine models into a single schema
 - **Smart caching**: Avoids reprocessing the same images using SHA-256 file hashes